sendgridlabs/ddbmock/docs/pages/status.rst

 - No more than 10 ``DELETING`` tables.
 TODO
 - No more than 1  ``UPDATING`` table.
 TODO

 - No more than 1 Throughput decrease/calendar day.
-BUGGY (24h instead of calendar day)
+DONE
 - No more than *2 Throughput increase/update.
 DONE
 - At least 10% change per update.
-TODO
+DONE

 Types and items Limitations
 ===========================